ToyotaPrius9/HCI-QUIZ2-5-JAN-2022/README-template.md

 ### Useful resources

-- [Example resource 1](https://www.w3schools.com) - This helped me for making the red button, I really liked this simplistic way of creating a button and will use it     going forward.
+- [Example resource 1]([https://www.w3schools.com](https://www.w3schools.com/tags/tag_button.asp)) - This helped me for making the red button, I really liked this simplistic way of creating a button and will use it again going forward.